 This post may contain affiliate links.

 Nothing like a little cream cheese and parmesan in your chicken!
-This Instant Pot Creamy Garlic Parmesan Chicken is a simple dump and go dinner recipe.
+This Instant Pot Creamy Parmesan Chicken is a simple dump and go dinner recipe.
 So little effort to make dinner but so rich and creamy and full of spinach.
-The whole family will ask for more!
+Toss it with your favorite pasta, and you have a meal the whole family will ask for more!

 I am a firm believer that if you add cream cheese to anything, you instantly make it 100 times better.
 Please tell me that you do not disagree!
 (I mean, can we say cheesecake?)